 |IELTS||6.0 overall (with reading and writing at 6.0) and no individual score lower than 5.5|

 Creative writing at Liverpool Hope University will set you on the road to interesting and fulfilling careers.
-You will be able to publish as a poet and/or fiction writer, critic or blogger, write compelling features for magazines and broadcasters, develop multimedia applications for businesses, produce scripts for screen or radio (including podcasts), or work on copy for advertising and public relations companies.
+You will be able to publish as a poet, fiction writer, critic or blogger, write compelling features for magazines and broadcasters, develop multimedia applications for businesses, work on copy for advertising and public relations companies, or progress onto postgraduate study.

 Employability is very much at the heart of this subject.
 Creative approaches to the production of factual or fictional material will be nurtured in order to maximise the development of transferable skills.